|

 baskets to be blessed in church on Holy Saturday.

-here to learn more about the many methods
+to learn more about the many methods of making

 The eggs symbolize life, spring, and the Resurrection.